ian-barnes/personality-type/slides.md

 ---

 - F's will compromise to avoid hurting someone's feelings

 - Extreme T's will lose friends over arguments about trivia

 - This is about how people instinctively make decisions

-- This is the polarity with a strong gender bias
+- This is the only polarity with a strong gender bias

 ---